Types of Agents

 Approaches to Testing Agents

 Testing agents is difficult because their outputs are not always predictable.
 Tools like Vijil provide a platform for you to Evaluate and Defend your agents.
-Agents are commonly tested in these three ways:- Manual Testing: Having humans chat with the Agent to see if it behaves well.
-This is slow and doesn’t scale.
+Agents are commonly tested in these three ways:| Approach | How It Works | Limitation |

 Managing Your Agents as an Owner